 One trend has been emerging clearly from the analysis of our 2013 MECx study – customer experiences are getting better.
 Even in the traditionally lowest performing industry of Cable & Satellite, customers are reporting that they’ve seen noticeable improvements in the customer experience.
 For now, many companies are relying on their customer experience focus to provide a point of differentiation.
 However, this shift indicates that the question may be changing from, “What do we stand to gain by focusing on the customer experience?” to “What’s the cost of doing nothing?”

-Over the past few years we’ve seen companies dramatically improve their customer experience capabilities in three key areas:
+Over the past few years, we’ve seen companies dramatically improve their customer experience strategies in three key areas:

 2. Customer Experience Leadership

 According to the Chief Customer Officer Council, Chief Customer Officers now exist at:

 - 39% of enterprises with $1 billion+ in revenue

 - 46% of enterprises with less than $250 million